HeavenHR/react-interview-exercise/README.md

 open http://localhost:3000
 ```

-### Task
+## Task

-* Please add pagination support to the list when there are more than 2 entries
+- Please add pagination support to the list when there are more than 2 entries
-* Please add option to select sex of a friend male/female and  display it
+- Please add option to select sex of a friend male/female and display it
-* Please add tests unsing your preferred testing tool (mocha, should.js ...)
+- Please add tests using your preferred testing tool (mocha, should.js ...)

-### Objectives
+## Objectives

-* You have received a working example so please do not upgrade any packages unless you really have to.
+- You have received a working example so please do not upgrade any packages unless you really have to.
-* Please check for small things like syntax errors, since details matter.
+- Please check for small things like syntax errors, since details matter.
-* Please deliver something that works, non working project is an automatic disqualification
+- Please deliver something that works, non working project is an automatic disqualification
-* Try to complete as many tasks as you can
+- Try to complete as many tasks as you can